 Tyece “Ty” Okamura has over 25 years of involvement with community-based organizations including a broad cross section of cultural organizations and nonprofits.
 She has served as a member of the Portland Youth Gangs Violence Task Force for approximately 20 years as well as executive board member of the Police Activities League of Greater Portland for over 15 years.
-She has also served in key leadership and board positions with the Federal Bureau of Investigation Citizens’ Academy Alumni Association and Youth Leadership Academy and is President of the University of Washington Alumni Assoc.
-Portland Area Chapter.
-As an Adjunct Faculty member at Portland State University she is active in the American School Counselors Association and the Oregon School Counselors Association.
-Tyece joined the NWRRC board in 2012.
+She has also served in key leadership and board positions with the Federal Bureau of Investigation Citizens’ Academy Alumni Association and Youth Leadership Academy and is President of the University of Washington Alumni Association Portland Area Chapter.
+As an adjunct faculty member at Portland State University, she is active in the American School Counselors Association and the Oregon School Counselors Association.
+Ty joined the NWRRC board in 2012.

 ELIZABETH K. BINGOLD

 Elizabeth Bingold joined the NWRRC Board of Directors in 2017.
-She currently serves as Associate General Counsel for the Pacific Seafood Group.
-Prior to her current role, Ms. Bingold served in the litigation practice group of Davis Wright Tremaine LLP; a Legislative Aide in the United States Senate; an Assistant to the Attorney General in the US Department of Justice; an aide in the Office of Counsel to the President in the White House; and as a Law Clerk in both the Eighth Circuit of the US Court of Appeals and US District Court for the District of Oregon.
+She currently serves as associate general counsel for the Pacific Seafood Group.
+Prior to her current role, Elizabeth served in the litigation practice group of Davis Wright Tremaine LLP; a legislative aide in the United States Senate; an assistant to the Attorney General in the US Department of Justice; an aide in the Office of Counsel to the President in the White House; and as a law clerk in both the Eighth Circuit of the US Court of Appeals and US District Court for the District of Oregon.
 She is admitted to the Oregon State Bar, the District of Columbia Bar, and the Missouri State Bar.